"Zeitenwende" Energy Security

 The Russian war of aggression against Ukraine highlights the heavy dependence of Germany's energy supply on imports of fossil fuels such as gas, oil and coal.
 The disruptive geopolitical changes are challenging our society to rapidly advance its own sovereignty in the areas of energy and raw materials supply - and at the same time not to lose sight of the goal of climate neutrality.
 Helmholtz Energy faces up to its social responsibility: together with our partners from politics and industry, we want to accelerate central research activities in order to contribute to our security of supply with a rapid transfer of key technologies and know-how.
 To this end, Helmholtz Energy has developed four initiatives in direct response to the Russian war of aggression:

-Helmholtz platform for the design of robust energy systems and raw material supply - RESUR
+Helmholtz platform for the design of robust energy systems and their supply chains (RESUR)

 The energy system of the future will be significantly determined by renewable energies.
 A faster and better transformation towards climate neutrality means significantly increased independence from imports of fossil fuels.